LDMX-Software/ldmx-tb-online/reformat/README.md

 ldmx make install
 ```

+Browse the [list of issues labeled as 'question'](https://github.com/LDMX-Software/ldmx-tb-online/issues?q=label%3Aquestion) for answers to FAQs.

 ## Usage
 This code-base is designed very similarly to the core Framework.
 The `reformat` program is configured using a python script at run-time,